An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement

 In order to study few-body inhomogeneous systems, we now consider a container $\mathcal{B}$ with at most $\mathcal{M}$ particles, which in what follows will be a fixed parameter.
 The GCPF of this system is given by where $\mathcal{M}$ is the cutoff value for the maximum number of particles.
-The factor $\mathtt{I}_{j}$ is the so-called indistinguishably factor, which is either equal to $\mathtt{I}_{j}=1/j!$ for indistinguishable particles or $\mathtt{I}_{j}=1$ for distinguishable particles.
+The indistinguishability factor $\mathtt{I}_{j}$ is either equal to $\mathtt{I}_{j}=1/j!$ for indistinguishable particles or $\mathtt{I}_{j}=1$ for distinguishable particles.
 In addition, $z=\Lambda^{-3}\exp\beta\mu$ is the activity being \foreignlanguage{english}{$\Lambda=h/(2\pi m\, k_{B}T)^{1/2}$} the thermal de Broglie wavelength, while $\mu$, $m$ and $h$ are the chemical potential, the mass of each particle and the Planck's constant, respectively.
-Finally, The configuration integral (CI) of a system with $j$ particles is being $Z_{0}=1$.
+Finally, the configuration integral (CI) of a system with $j$ particles is with $Z_{0}=1$.
 Here, $e_{l}=\exp\left[-\beta\varphi(\mathbf{r}_{l})\right]$ and $e_{lm}=\exp\left[-\beta\phi(\mathbf{r}_{lm})\right]$ are the Boltzmann's factors corresponding to the external and pair interactions, respectively.
-Note that, the integration domain in Eq. (\ref{eq:Zjinteg}) is the complete space due to the spatial confinement of the particles in the region $\mathcal{B}$ is considered in the $e_{l}$ terms.
+Note that, the integration domain in Eq. (\ref{eq:Zjinteg}) is the complete space due to the fact that the spatial confinement of the particles in the region $\mathcal{B}$ is considered in the $e_{l}$ terms.